czbiohub-sf/luminoth/docs/cli/confusion_matrix.rst

 * ``--predicted_csv``: Absolute path to csv containing image_id,xmin,ymin,xmax,ymax,label,prob and several rows corresponding to the predicted bounding box objects

-* ``--output_txt``: Output txt file containing confusion matrix, normalized confusion matrxi, precision, recall per class.
+* ``--output_txt``: Output txt file containing confusion matrix, normalized confusion matrix, precision, recall per class, defaults to None which means it prints the results to the terminal/stdout

 * ``--classes_json``: Path to a json file containing list of class label for the objects